opea-project/GenAIEval/evals/evaluation/rag_eval/README.md

 ```

 ### Launch Service of RAG System
 Please refer to this [guide](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) to launch the service of RAG system.
+For Chinese dataset, you should replace the English emebdding and llm model with Chinese, for example, `EMBEDDING_MODEL_ID="BAAI/bge-base-zh-v1.5"` and `LLM_MODEL_ID=Qwen/Qwen2-7B-Instruct`.

 ### Evaluation
 Use below command to run the evaluation, please note that for the first run, argument `--ingest_docs` should be added in the command to ingest the documents into the vector database, while for the subsequent run, this argument should be omitted.